ReynaldoBelfortUPRM/music-socialnet-repo/Documents/Master Project Development Plan.md

 *Due Date: ​September 29, 2015*

-ER Mapping and working DBMS instance hosted somewhere on the Cloud
+1. ER Mapping and working DBMS instance hosted somewhere on the Cloud

-App (client side) mock screenshots and/or wire frames with matching requirements and task descriptions
+2. App (client side) mock screenshots and/or wire frames with matching requirements and task descriptions

-Updated Gantt chart with percent completion for each task
+3. Updated Gantt chart with percentage of completion for each task

-Detailed Project Development Plan for Sprint II
+4. Detailed Project Development Plan for Sprint II

-Updated Master Project Development Plan
+5. Updated Master Project Development Plan

 **Sprint II: Implementation of the server functionalities**

 *Due Date: ​October 13, 2015*

-Implementation of the server Functionalities
+1. Implementation of the server functionalities

-The GUI, server functionalities and the DBMS should be all working independently
+2. The GUI, server functionalities, and DBMS should all be working independently

-Detailed Project Development Plan for Sprint III
+3. Detailed Project Development Plan for Sprint III

-Updated Master Project Development Plan
+4. Updated Master Project Development Plan

 **Sprint III: Integration Phase and Testing**

 *Due Date: ​October 27, 2015*

-Integration of each of the client side, server and DBMS
+1. Integration of the client side, server, and DBMS

-Start the testing process of the product.
+2. Initiation of the testing process of the product

-Detailed Project Development Plan for Sprint IV
+3. Detailed Project Development Plan for Sprint IV

-Updated general Project Development Plan
+4. Updated general Project Development Plan

 **Sprint IV: Additional Features and Testing**

 *Due Date: ​November 10, 2015*

-Implementing additional Features or Optional requirements
+1. Implemention of additional features or optional requirements

-Testing additional Features or Optional Requirements
+2. Testing additional features or optional requirements

-Detailed Project Development Plan for Sprint V
+3. Detailed Project Development Plan for Sprint V

-Updated general Project Development Plan
+4. Updated general Project Development Plan

 **Sprint V: Testing**

 *Due Date: ​November 24, 2015*

-Finish testing process.
+1. Complete testing process

-Updated Gantt chart with 100% percent completion for each sprint I-V tasks
+2. Updated Gantt chart with 100% percent completion for each sprint (I-V) task

-Fully working project hosted on the Cloud
+3. Fully working project hosted on the Cloud